 Note: The installer may fail to detect other operating systems if the partitions on which they reside are mounted when the detection takes place.
 This may occur if you select a mountpoint (e.g. /win) for a partition containing another operating system in partman, or if you have mounted partitions manually from a console.

-6.3.4.2.
-Install the Grub Boot Loader on a Hard Disk
+6.3.4.2. arcboot-installer